Apple

 • Go to iPhone Storage > Settings > General.

-• Scroll down to Messages and tap it.
+• Please scroll down to Messages and tap it.

-• Top Conversations, Photos, GIFs and Stickers, and Other will be listed.
+• Top Conversations, Photos, GIFs, Stickers, and Others will be listed.
 Tap on the category with the most space.
-Keep in mind that you will be deleting entire threads in Top Conversations, not just attachments.
+Remember that you will delete entire threads in Top Conversations, not just attachments.
 Stick to Photos and other content if you don’t want to do that.

 • In the upper-right corner, tap Edit.